Updated: 03-03-2026 at 12:30 PM

 Read More: Atma Nirbhar Bagwani Yojana | How It Is Impacting The Future Of Agriculture?

 The PM Pranam Scheme (पीएम-प्रणाम योजना) was launched to overcome these issues.
-The central government scheme for farmers promotes and spreads awareness to farmers about using alternative and eco-friendly fertilisers such as bio-fertilisers, organic manure, or other nutrient-full sources.
+The central government scheme for farmers promotes and spreads awareness to farmers about using alternative and eco-friendly fertilisers such as bio-fertilisers, organic manure, or other nutrient-rich sources.

 Read More: Cultivating A Brighter Future: How India‘s Organic Farming Policies Are Changing Agriculture?